Escrava Anastacia: Free Anastácia: Monument to Anastácia's voice

-Given the contemporary use of Anastácia's image by Black movements, representing the struggle of all under enslavement during colonial times and resistance against racism afterward, it is surprising that the suggestion of portraying her as a free woman was only applied in 2019 by the Brazilian artist Yhuri Cruz [pt].
+Given the contemporary use of Anastácia's image by Black movements, representing the struggle of all under enslavement during colonial times and resistance against racism afterward, it is surprising that the suggestion of portraying her as a free woman was only applied in 2019 by the Brazilian artist Yhuri Cruz.
 Cruz is a political scientist and social journalist with personal ties to the Afro-Brazilian religion Umbanda, in which Anastácia is venerated.

 His revision of French artist Jacques Arago's original image removes the torture device from Anastácia's mouth to reveal a "secret smile" (alluding to portraits of Sudanese saint Josephine Bakhita).
 Likewise, the collar is altered to give the impression of simple jewelry.
 In the absence of these traditional iconographic attributes, she is now flanked by white camellias, a Brazilian symbol of abolitionism and emancipation.
 The title at the bottom of the frame identifies her as Anastácia Livre ("Free Anastácia").

 The image became popular in Rio de Janeiro in the form of holy cards, small devotional icons which typically depict a saint on the front and offer a prayer on the reverse.
 Cruz's new portrait was printed with his Monumento voz de Anastácia ("Monument to Anastácia's Voice") which recalls the violence and cruelty suffered in her original story, and praises her God-given freedom today in heaven.